dronzal/ASAP/README.md

 * Mute the microphone: Show flat palm of one hand
 * Un-mute the microphone: Make an upward fist
 * Increase the volume: Index finger up (and thumb to the side)
-* Decrease the volume: Indec finger down (and thumb to the side)
+* Decrease the volume: Index finger down (and thumb to the side)

 #### Video
 * Black out the Camera: Point fist at the camera